UCL-ARC/fortran-unit-testing-lesson/episodes/introduction.md

 Try to install the dependencies listed above.

 - FPM [Install instructions](https://fpm.fortran-lang.org/install/index.html)
+- CMake can be installed via [homebrew](https://formulae.brew.sh/formula/cmake) on mac or your package manager (apt, etc) on Linux.
-- pFUnit, a bash script is provided in the exercises repo [build-pfunit.sh](https://github.com/UCL-ARC/fortran-unit-testing-exercises/build-pfunit.sh).
+- pFUnit can be install via the bash script provided in the exercises repo [build-pfunit.sh](https://github.com/UCL-ARC/fortran-unit-testing-exercises/build-pfunit.sh).

 :::::::::::::::::::::::::::: solution